Financial Aid Satisfactory Academic Progress

 Federal regulations require Northwest Iowa Community College to establish satisfactory academic progress standards for student financial aid recipients.
 These standards ensure that only those recipients demonstrating satisfactory progress toward the completion of their educational programs continue to receive financial aid.
-Your entire NCC record will be reviewed for satisfactory academic progress, including terms for which you did not receive financial aid.
+All student records will be reviewed at the end of each payment period (semester/term).
+A student’s entire NCC record will be reviewed for satisfactory academic progress, including terms for which the student did not receive financial aid.

 Any grade forgiveness granted from the Academic Restart Program does not apply to the Financial Aid Satisfactory Academic Progress standards.
 When calculating a student’s satisfactory academic progress for financial aid, all grades earned from all previous enrollment periods will be considered.

 Whether a student is considered to be making satisfactory academic progress depends on successful completion of courses (credit hours earned), cumulative grade point average (GPA), and maximum time limits to complete his or her course of study.
 Students must meet all of these requirements to maintain satisfactory academic progress for financial aid.

 Click here to view the SAP policy in its entirety.

 The law (Section 485 of the Higher Education Amendments of 1998-P.L.
 105-244) specifies how NCC must determine the amount of student financial aid assistance that is earned if you cease to attend.

 If you receive federal financial assistance and fail to complete your education, your financial aid may be adjusted based on the date of the official or unofficial withdrawal.
 The amount of financial assistance you have earned is determined on a pro-rated basis using the number of calendar days completed divided by the number of calendar days in the payment period.
 Once you have completed more than 60 percent of the payment period, you earn all your financial assistance.